-- 1 In the tree view in ProSoft Configuration Builder, click once to select the module. - 2 Open the Project menu, and then choose MODULE/DOWNLOAD.
+- 1 In the tree view in ProSoft Configuration Builder, click once to select the module. - 2 Right-click the module icon to open a shortcut menu.
+From the shortcut menu, choose DOWNLOAD FROM PC TO DEVICE.
 The program will scan your PC for a valid com port (this may take a few seconds).
 When PCB has found a valid COM port, the Download dialog box will open.